She walked a little funny.

 Varonica was (and still is) the queen of music.
 It was like I had my own personal DJ wherever I went.
 Both of us are pretty terrible singers (me, the worst), but that didn’t stop us from belting every song as we cruised around town.
 Avril Lavine, Sugar Rey, Linkin Park, and the Moulin Rouge soundtrack frequented the cd player.
 It was us, our music, and the road every chance we got.

 Did I mention we really enjoyed high school?
 Because we did.
 Then graduation came and it was time to grow up.

-Jerrica, the nerd, was set to go off to another city for college in the fall and Varonica, the hometown girl, was staying to go to the great local state university, like most did from our high school.
+Jerrica, the nerd, set off to another city for college in the fall and Varonica, the hometown girl, stayed to go to the great local state university, like most did from our high school.
 I’d love to say our friendship didn’t change during college, but it did.

 Slowly, but surely, we drifted apart.

 Nothing hurtful happened.
 Just life.
 Different friends, different colleges, different cities just took up more and more of our time and focus.
 By the time I graduated college, we hardly saw each other or even spoke.
 It was weird.
 Even now, it just seems wrong.

 After college, I moved back to our hometown.
 I got a house and threw myself into work.
 A guy followed me from college and finally convinced me to marry him (that’s another love story for another time).
 We had a big beautiful wedding but there was something missing: Varonica.